 You will also pass by a small fishing port.
 When we were there, the weather was nice and the waves looked pretty calm.
 Cutting through the wind made us feel very relaxed.

 After passing through the port and cycling for a while, you will arrive at the Fukuura Tunnel.
 Fukuura tunnel was built with the chisel by hands, which is something really rare.
 Although usually it is not allowed to pass through here, we got permission to do that during our trip.

-We are now heading to Sazae village, a place where you can get to see the beautiful blue sea.
+We are now heading to Nakamura, a place with beautiful views of the blue sea.
 This area is full of pretty high slopes, which might be hard to cross on the bike if you are not cycling on a daily basis.
 Please take all the time you need here.

-After crossing several hills, you will reach Sazae Village.
+After crossing several hills, you will reach the Nakamura district.
 There are stores lining the street, where you should enjoy the local specialties of the Oki Islands.

 Now let’s head back to the point where we started - Saigo Port.

 We found a mysterious tool on our way.
 What do you think it is?
 These things rotating around are squid caught in Oki.
 This is a machine used for drying out the squids.
 This is quite a unique sight so we took a picture.

 Cycling in Oki - A Truly Exciting Experience!